bluediu/react-advanced/README.md

 2. Render Props for Functionality

 - Employs a function as a child (render prop) to expose component functionality to the parent.

+### React form implementations 📝

+1. Default React form & validations

+- Implement basic React form with default form handling and basic validations.

+2. Form handling using Formik

+- Enhance form functionality using Formik library to streamline form state management and validation.

+3. Form validation with Yup Schema Builder

+- Implement advanced form validations using Yup, a schema builder library.
+This allows for more complex and structured validation rules.

+4. Custom components using Formik

+- Leverage Formik to create custom form components.
+These components encapsulate form logic, making it easier to build and manage complex forms.